rafatmunshi/Low-Level-Software-Design/README.md

 Note:
 a.
 Only 1 copy of a book can be borrowed by a User at any point of time
 ```
+- Assumption-
+It is assumed that the information of number of copies available of each book is supposed to be only with the library and should not be displayed to the user.
+The user will get the relevant message of "Not Enough Copies" if all copies are borrowed of the book.

 - Principles-
 For this story, we need to add number of copies for each book.
 Instead of modifying the earlier Book model, we can extend it with a new Model class extending the Book class, to add copies of that book, while giving a new constructor to create books with number of copies.
 (Open for extension, closed for modification)
+All the remaining code need not be changed as the child object can be assigned to the parent object (Liskov Substitution)
 With this, the repository of BookDAO changed to have a map of bookcopies now.

 - Refactoring-